Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Invariances of Reward-Related Objects

 \begin{restatable}{theorem}{thmHardComparisonOfFragments} We have the following bounds on the invariances of the noiseless order of possible trajectory fragments, $\cmpStarFrag$.
 In all MDPs: \begin{enumerate}[label=(\arabic*),itemsep=0pt,topsep=0pt] \item $\cmpStarFrag$ is invariant to positive linear scaling and a mask of impossible transitions; and \item $\cmpStarFrag$ is not invariant to transformations other than zero-preserving monotonic transformations or masks of impossible transitions. \end{enumerate} Moreover, there exist MDPs attaining each of these bounds. \end{restatable}

+Note that $\cmpSoftFrag$ is less ambiguous than $\cmpStarFrag$, even though $\cmpSoftFrag$ corresponds to noisy comparisons, and $\cmpStarFrag$ corresponds to noiseless comparisons.
+The reason for this is, again, that the Boltzmann noise reveals cardinal information about the reward function, whereas noiseless comparisons only reveal ordinal information.

-We give a lower bound on the invariances of the noiseless order of possible and initial trajectories, $\cmpStarTraj$, inherited from $\cmpSoftTraj$ and $\cmpStarFrag$.
-Note that this lower bound does \emph{not} rule out additional invariances (unlike our other results).
-We comment further in \cref{apx:proofs3_2}.
+We give a lower bound on the invariances of the noiseless order of possible and initial trajectories, $\cmpStarTraj$.
+Since $\cmpStarTraj$ can be derived from $\cmpSoftTraj$, it inherits the latter's invariances.
+Moreover, $\cmpStarTraj$ is always invariant to positive linear scaling.

-\begin{restatable}{theorem}{thmHardComparisonOfTrajectoriesBound} Given an MDP, the noiseless order of possible and initial trajectories, $\cmpStarTraj$, is invariant to (at least) $k$-initial potential shaping, positive linear scaling, and a mask of unreachable transitions. \end{restatable}
+\begin{restatable}{theorem}{thmHardComparisonOfTrajectoriesBound} Given an MDP, the noiseless order of possible and initial trajectories, $\cmpStarTraj$, is invariant to $k$-initial potential shaping, positive linear scaling, and a mask of unreachable transitions. \end{restatable}

+Note that Theorem~\ref{thm:hard-trajectory-comparison} gives a bound on the ambiguity of $\cmpStarTraj$, rather than an exact characterisation.
+Therefore, it does \emph{not} rule out additional invariances (unlike our other results).

-We next give the transformations that preserve preferences between \emph{lotteries} of trajectories.
-It is possible to model such preferences as VNM-rational choices between lotteries (distributions) over trajectory returns.
-Such lotteries are well known to be invariant to positive affine transformations of return~\citep[appendix A]{vnm2}.
-We show that these transformations correspond to $k$-initial potential shaping and positive linear scaling of the reward function.
-Let $\cmpLotteryTraj$ be the relation on distributions over possible initial trajectories:
+We next give the transformations that preserve preferences over \emph{lotteries} (distributions) of trajectories.
+Formally, let $\cmpLotteryTraj$ be the relation on distributions over possible initial trajectories given by

+It is possible to model such preferences as vNM-rational choices between lotteries over trajectories, with the return function $G$ as the utility function.
+Such preferences are well known to be invariant to positive affine transformations of the utility function, and no other transformations~\citep[Appendix A]{vnm2}.
+We show that positive affine transformations of $G$ correspond to $k$-initial potential shaping and positive linear scaling of $R$.

 \begin{restatable}{theorem}{thmLotteries} Given an MDP, $\cmpLotteryTraj$ determines $\reward$ up to $k$-initial potential shaping, positive linear scaling, and a mask of unreachable transitions. \end{restatable}